syncfusion-content/javascript-docs/js/api/ejRecurrenceEditor.md

 * ""

-Accepts the custom CSS class name that defines specific user-defined styles and themes to be applied for partial or complete elements of the RecurrenceEditor.
+Accepts the custom CSS class name, that defines specific user-defined styles and themes to be applied on partial or complete elements of the Recurrence Editor.

-#### Example - To simply customize the background color of RecurrenceEditor Recurrencetype element by using custom css class name.
+#### Example - To simply customize the background color of Recurrence Editor by using custom CSS class name.

 {% highlight html %}